yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

    |-mmcblk1p1  179:97   0  128M  0 part /mnt/sdboot
    `-mmcblk1p2  179:98   0  8.7G  0 part /

-Now we can copy bootloader binaries to eMMC and umount the partitions when writes finish.
+Now we can copy boot loader binaries to eMMC and umount the partitions when writes finish.

 .. code-block:: console